I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 Are very small traditional publishers and self-publishers being hoodwinked?

-I’ll keep you posted to the ridiculous things that are going on at Amazon.
+I’ll keep you posted on the ridiculous things that are going on at Amazon.

 January 06, 2020